+Response (yes/no/some) Examples of relevant training and/or Ideas for further development

+experience ideas for far eller descriptioner

-Response (yes/no/some) Examples of relevant training and/or experience Ideas for further development I have experience of - presenting a plan and outcomes of research. setting targets and timescales for different stages of a research project.
-I am aware of the research funding environment and the schemes available to me.
+I have experience of -

+presenting a plan and outcomes of research.setting targets and timescales for different

+stages of a research project.

+I am aware of the research funding environment

+and the schemes available to me.